sokini/sokini.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Welcome to PDP2024's Parson's problem interactive tool
+title: Welcome to PDP2025's Parson's problem interactive tool
 ---

 This page serves as the main index for the Parson's problems that we will host each week.
-If you have any questions about this tool please reach out to TA Sofie at soni@itu.dk.
+If you have any questions about this tool please reach out to lecturer Sofie at soni@itu.dk.

 Here are the instructions to keep in mind while using the tool: